RoboSense-LiDAR/rs_driver/doc/howto/11_pcap_file_advanced_topics.md

 ## 11.1 Introduction

- The RoboSense LiDAR may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.
+According to the configuration of RoboSense LiDAR,  it may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.

 This document illustrates how to configure the driver in each case.